By Saurav · saavos

 Run this on every shortlisted platform.
 It surfaces 80% of the issues the rubric is designed to catch.

 Minute 0–15: Sign up and crawl.
-Use a free tier or trial.
+Use a no-card preview or trial.
 Paste your real homepage URL.
 Wait for crawl + embedding to complete.
 Note: how many pages were crawled?
 Did it catch your pricing page?

 Minute 15–30: Configure.
 Customize greeting, suggested starters, fallback message, brand color.
 Note: is the fallback configurable?
 How granular is the customization?
 Does it support a custom CTA?